vitorm04/docs.pt-br/docs/visual-basic/programming-guide/language-features/arrays/how-to-assign-one-array-to-another-array.md

 ---
-title: 'Como: Atribuir uma matriz a outra matriz (Visual Basic)' ms.date: 07/20/2015
+title: Como atribuir uma matriz a outra matriz ms.date: 07/20/2015
 helpviewer_keywords:
 - covariance, arrays
 - arrays [Visual Basic], assigning
 - arrays [Visual Basic], covariance ms.assetid: 1ae89ea5-f292-4282-bcfc-e9b06b37fbd5
-ms.openlocfilehash: a39888f19e5033a5c6622313fb7451d6463b2f7c
+ms.openlocfilehash: be5337e36c2cc7ad9f9b32182b8575ac66bb4a50
-ms.sourcegitcommit: 2701302a99cafbe0d86d53d540eb0fa7e9b46b36
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: pt-BR
-ms.lasthandoff: 04/28/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "64858876"
+ms.locfileid: "74351886"
 ---
-# <a name="how-to-assign-one-array-to-another-array-visual-basic"></a>Como: Atribuir uma matriz a outra matriz (Visual Basic)
+# <a name="how-to-assign-one-array-to-another-array-visual-basic"></a>Como atribuir uma matriz a outra matriz (Visual Basic)

-Como as matrizes são objetos, você pode usá-los em instruções de atribuição como outros tipos de objeto.
-Uma variável de matriz contém um ponteiro para os dados que constituem os elementos da matriz e as informações de classificação e o comprimento e uma atribuição copia somente esse ponteiro.
+Because arrays are objects, you can use them in assignment statements like other object types.
+An array variable holds a pointer to the data constituting the array elements and the rank and length information, and an assignment copies only this pointer.

-### <a name="to-assign-one-array-to-another-array"></a>Para atribuir uma matriz a outra matriz
+### <a name="to-assign-one-array-to-another-array"></a>To assign one array to another array

-1. Certifique-se de que as duas matrizes têm a mesma classificação (número de dimensões) e tipos de dados do elemento compatível.
+1. Ensure that the two arrays have the same rank (number of dimensions) and compatible element data types.

-2. Use uma instrução de atribuição padrão para atribuir a matriz de origem para a matriz de destino.
-Não siga o nome da matriz com parênteses.
+2. Use a standard assignment statement to assign the source array to the destination array.
+Do not follow either array name with parentheses.

     ```vb
     Dim formArray() As System.Windows.Forms.Form